 - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums and other cost sharing (like deductibles, coinsurance, and copayments).
 (Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums

-To find out more about Medicaid and its programs, contact Florida Agency for Health Care Administration (AHCA).
+If you have questions about the assistance you get from Medicaid, contact Florida Agency for Health Care Administration (AHCA).

-Method Florida Agency for Health Care Administration (AHCA) (Florida's Medicaid program) - Contact Information
+Method Florida Agency for Health Care Administration (AHCA) (Florida's Medicaid program) - Contact Information CALL 1-888-419-3456 Calls to this number are free.
+Monday through Friday, 8:00 am to 5:00 pm EST ТТҮ 1-800-955-8771 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

-CALL 888-419-3456

 Calls to this number are free.
-8:00 am to 5:00 pm, Monday through Friday

-TTY 800-955-8771

-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

-Calls to this number are free.

-WRITE Agency for Health Care Administration

-2727 Mahan Drive

-Tallahassee, FL 32308
+WRITE Agency for Health Care Administration 2727 Mahan Drive Tallahassee, FL 32308 WEBSITE https://ahca.myflorida.com

-WEBSITE https://ahca.myflorida.com